chieaid24/PMI-Auto-Generator/README.md

 <h2>⚡️Two ways to use it</h2>
 <h3>With MBDVidia (preferred)</h3>

-Built with *AutoHotKey*, the program will guide you with step-by-step instructions through converting your bubble drawings and .stp files to the correct formats. </br>
+Built with *AutoHotkey*, the program will guide you with step-by-step instructions through converting your bubble drawings and .stp files to the correct formats. </br>

 **Setup steps**:
- - Set your display resolution to `1920 x 1080p` - _allows for image recognition with AutoHotKey_
+ - Set your display resolution to `1920 x 1080p` - _allows for image recognition with AutoHotkey_
  - Within MBDVidia, bind `Export Report Set...` to `(Ctrl + W)`
 ____